Welcome

 Retake Policy:

-- No retakes on Benchmark Tests or Quizzes.
+- No retakes on Benchmark Tests, Midterm/Final Test, or Exit Tickets.

-- If student’s test score is higher than quiz score, I will replace their quiz grade with the test grade
+- If a student’s test score is higher than their quiz score, I will replace their quiz grade with the test grade.

 - If your retake grade is higher, it will replace your test grade.

-→ Absence Policy: If you are absent, you have the same number of days you were gone to complete and turn in any missing assignments or assessments.
+If you are absent, you have the same number of days you were gone to complete and turn in any missing assignments or assessments.
 This work must be finished during individual work time or outside of class.
-If you go past your allowed make-up days, 5 points will be deducted per day for each late assignment up to five days.
-If the assignment has not been turned in after the initial absent makeup timeframe (the number of days you were absent) and the late work time frame (up to five class periods), the assignment will no longer be accepted, resulting in a 0%

-You must remain in your assigned seat when I am addressing the class.
-You may only leave your seat during independent work or after raising your hand and receiving permission.
+You must remain in your assigned seat when in this class.
+You may only leave your seat after raising your hand and with permission.
+Seats will be assigned weekly.
+I will adjust seats if it is necessary for the flow of the class.

 Tardy Policy: